HigherOrderCO/Kindex/README.md

 Kind's Index
 ============

+> This is the ecosystem for the old [Kind](https://github.com/HigherOrderCO/Kind1/), and has been archived since the [refactor](https://github.com/HigherOrderCO/kind).

 This repository contains the ecosystem tree.
 Compared to other proof languages, it takes a slightly different approach, that makes some deliberate separations between programming vs mathematics, datatypes vs traits, shared code vs